 It’s important to remember that witness statements can help or hurt you.
 If the witness changes their story or can’t remember, it may not help you all that much.
 Sometimes, a witness may tell the cops one thing and then change their story by the time trial rolls around.
 Of course, your car accident lawyer in Carrollton can ask them why they’ve changed their story.
 But you can’t always un-ring the bell.
 On the other hand, if the witness emphatically states that the defendant caused the crash, it can help your case tremendously.
 It all depends on the facts of the case and what happens when it comes time for them to give their official testimony.

 It Depends on Who the Witness Is

-Talk to an Experienced Car Accident Lawyer in Atlanta Today
+Talk to an Experienced Car Accident Lawyer in Carrollton Today

 Sometimes, when you’re involved in a car accident, the only way to prove what happened is to rely on witnesses.
 This can be scary.
 You never know what they’re going to say.
 They may have told the police one thing and then change their mind down the road.
 Or they may claim they forget everything.
 That’s because a lot of people just don’t want to get involved.
 There’s no incentive for them to testify unless they’re your friend or family member.
 And, if they are related to you somehow, their statement will only be taken with a grain of salt.